stanska/DBMigrationPlayground/README.md

 ```

 ### DbUp Schema Versions Table
-All scripts run are kept in **SchemaVersions**.
+All scripts run are kept in **SchemaVersions** table.
 If you don't want to start from scratch, don't drop this table.

 Scripts
-Note: If you change the script folder/name, the script will be treated as a new one and will be executed again upon run.
+**Note**: If you change the script folder/name, the script will be treated as a new one and will be executed again upon run.
 Good practice is to create the script as idempotent onse, i.e. check for existance before create/insert.
 Example: [00007.alter_employeeTerritires_add_NewColumn_IdempotentScript.sql](./DBUpMigrationPlayground/Scripts/00007.alter_employeeTerritires_add_NewColumn_IdempotentScript.sql)

 ### On Startup Migration